 Editor’s note: As an etiquette guide, this article is based on opinion.
 It’s goal is to create a standard.

 Telephones have been around, in some form or another for over a century and there have been several notable advancements in the technology during that time.
-Most have those advances forced a change in the etiquette, except the last time it needed to.
+Most of those advances forced a change in the etiquette, except the last time it needed to.
 When cell phones entered common use the old etiquette could still be followed but it no longer fits.

 The Evolution of Phones

-To understand the etiquette of phones, one must understand how the technology and the etiquette have evolved since Alexander Graham Bell said “Mr. Watson–come here–I want to see you.”
-In 1876.
+To understand the etiquette of phones, one must understand how the technology and the etiquette have evolved since Alexander Graham Bell said “Mr. Watson–come here–I want to see you.” in 1876.
 The core features of phone technology haven’t appreciably changed since then but the routing has changed enormously.

 The Party Line

 The first phone system in many communities was a party line.
 Party lines consist of two connections.
 The first rings the bells on all the phones in the community when a handle is turned on any of them.
 A second connection carries the voice signal to all the phones on the network at once, if someone picks up the receiver.
 Party lines were inexpensive, lacking the need for complicated routing equipment or paid staff, and allowed many people to participate in the same conversation but they provided no possibility for privacy and inherently had a limited capacity, to the point that they could only serve a small community.

 Typically people were expected to only pick up the phone if they intended to participate in the conversation, although many people eavesdropped anyway.
 It was also expected that conversations be kept brief, so others could also use the line.
 It’s also when the expectation started that an incoming call never be ignored.

 The first major improvement in technology was the switchboard.
 One to one calls became the norm, with human beings (usually women) routing the call.
 Besides the obvious benefit to privacy, switchboards allowed for long distance calls and the operators could render assistance, like retrying busy lines and helping to track down individuals.